 That’s exactly what my parents are doing.
 They are following Jesus.
 They are denying themselves in a world that constantly says, “indulge yourself.”
 If you ask them why they made the decision to take in all of their aging parents at the same time, they will tell you with a sense of conviction and calling, “This is what the Lord has for us in this season of life.”

-All too often, with my Disney-World-Consumer shaped imagination, I’m tempted to believe that following Jesus is like an enchanted fairytale that leads to extraordinary adventure with extravagant reward right here, right now.
-But nowhere in the Gospel does Jesus indicate that.
+All too often, with my Disney-World-Consumer shaped imagination, I’m tempted to believe that following Jesus is like an enchanted fairy tale that leads to extraordinary adventure with extravagant reward right here, right now.
+But nowhere in the Gospels does Jesus indicate that.
 Rather, He says things like…

 Whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all.
 For even the Son of Man did not come to be served but to serve.(Mark 8:43-45)

 Not only did Jesus say it, He also modeled it.
 He lived it out.
 He accepted the ones society rejected.
 He took the defiled and made them clean.
 He invited misfits and outcasts to the head of the table.
 He exalted the lowly and lowered the exalted.
 In living this way, in becoming the servant of all, Jesus sought to give humanity and dignity to those who seemingly had none.